krishmzn/frontend-assignment/README.md

 # Online Store

-This is a simple React Online Store that fetches products from the Fake Store API and allows users to search and explore products.
+This is a simple NextJS Online Store that fetches products from the Fake Store API and allows users to search and explore products.

 ## Features